OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 ## SNP and/or sample masks

 In practice, we often perform GWAS on selected SNPs and/or selected samples.
-They can be specified by the `colinds` and `rowinds` keywords of `ordinalgwas` function.
+They can be specified by the `snpinds`, `covrowinds` and `bedrowinds` keywords of `ordinalgwas` function.

 For example, to perform GWAS on SNPs with minor allele frequency (MAF) above 0.05